SoumyaOk4-4/E-Library-Management-System/README.md

 Contributions are welcome!
 Please open issues or PRs.
 Small things that help: adding tests, improving security, or polishing the UI.

----

-## 📝 License

-Add a LICENSE file to state the project's license (MIT is a simple permissive choice).

----

-If you'd like, I can also:
-- add a LICENSE file (e.g. MIT) ✅
-- add a basic `Dockerfile` and `docker-compose.yml` for quick local setup ✅
-- add an extra `CONTRIBUTING.md` and issue templates ✅

-Would you like me to add any of those now? ✨